sanskrit/raw_etexts_english/blogs/manasataramgini/2006-02-06_attaining-atharvana-mantra-gyana.md

 +++
-title = "Attaining atharvaNa mantraxa0GYAna"
+title = "Attaining atharvaNa mantra GYAna"

 +++
 Acquiring the atharvaveda either requires you to be born as a scion of